cheyao/tetris_fpga/README.md

 - **ram_single**: single port memory with synchronous write and asynchronous read (should be synthesized as an MLAB block)

 ## Synthesis
 To synthesize the design on an FPGA, special software is needed to arrange the circuit components on the board.
-I used Intel Quartus Prime for this purpose, and tested the design on a DE1SoC Board.
+I used Intel Quartus Prime for this purpose and tested the design on a DE1SoC Board.

 ## Prerequisites for running the simulation: